Injuries aren’t fun. Just ask Andy.

 This particular physio had an expertise in acupuncture and he merrily punctured my lower back with tiny little needles.
 It was sore to say the least and when he twisted them I was almost paralyzed on his physio bed.
 At that moment had the building burned down I would have burned down with it.
 Having hobbled around for a few weeks and traipsed back and forth to the physio I found that my knee was indeed improving.

 The horrible limp that I had been sporting these past days had gone, or at least I thought it had.
-I used a great little support injuriesfrom Body Helix.
+I used a great little support from Body Helix.
 3 weeks to the day from when I hurt my knee I was walking down a corridor in work, a colleague said

 ‘ I see you are limping’